 According to the human genome project there are 3164.7million Base Pairs per human genome

 Therefore: 105 base changes per cell division!

 Now imagine how many cells are within the human body and how much change that is!

-Although!! <2% of genome codes for protein (approx
+Although!! <2% of genome codes for protein (approx. 63 million nucleotides)

-Therefore: aprox 2 coding base changes per cell division!
+Therefore: approx 2 coding base changes per cell division!

 It can be said that every time a cell divides mutations occur.
 Defences against mutations and the severity of the change is what may or may not cause disease because silent polymorphisms can occur (silent polymorphisms explained in another article).

 Many of these changes may be silent!
 (Silent mutations will be explained in another article)

 The amount of divisions that occur in Egg cells is very small, only 24 divisions therefore 105 base changes per cell division multiplied by 24 divisions = 2520 random base changes